VictorTruong18/pokedex-api/README.md

     ![Screen Shot 2023-01-02 at 17.11.12.png](Node%20js%20README%208684480253304ac4ab14b3d76986e7c5/Screen_Shot_2023-01-02_at_17.11.12.png)

 - Create a dresseur ( just go to the post /register route )
-- Log in as that user you just created ( login sacha psw pikachu )
+- Log in as that user you just created ( login Sacha psw Pikachu )
 - Create two pokemons with user

     ![Screen Shot 2023-01-02 at 17.13.19.png](Node%20js%20README%208684480253304ac4ab14b3d76986e7c5/Screen_Shot_2023-01-02_at_17.13.19.png)

-- Now you have to create an exchange  we’ll say that the USER wants to exchange his two pokemons against  the three of the ADMIN
+- Now you have to create an exchange  we’ll say that the USER wants to exchange his three pokemons against  the two of the ADMIN
 - go to POST /exchange
 - fill the body